 Only school equipment should be used to record classroom activities.
 Photos should be put on the school system as soon as possible and not sent to or kept on personal devices

-During school outings nominated staff will have access to a school mobile which can be used for emergency or contact purposes

 All telephone contact with parents or carers must be made on the school phone and a note kept

 Parents or carers are permitted to take photographs of their own children during a school production or event.
 The school protocol requires that photos of other people’s children are not published on social networking sites such as Facebook.